digitalrebar/provision/doc/faq-troubleshooting.rst

 UEFI Boot Support - Option 67
 -----------------------------
 Starting with v3.7.1 and newer, a DHCP Subnet specification will try to automatically determine the correct values for the ``next-server`` and *DHCP Option 67* values.
-In most cases, you shouldn't need to change this.
+In most cases, you shouldn't need to change this or set these fields.
 Older versions of DRP may need the ``next-boot`` and/or the *DHCP Option 67* values set to work correctly.
 This is especially true of Virtualbox environments prior to v3.7.1.
 You will need to force the *DHCP Option 67* to ``lpxelinux.0``.

 The DHCP service in Digital Rebar Provision can support fairly complex boot file service.
 You can use advanced logic to ensure you send the right PXE boot file to a client, based on Legacy BIOS boot mode, or UEFI boot mode.
 Note that UEFI boot mode can vary dramatically in implementations, and some (sadly; extensive) testing may be necessary to get it to work for your system.
 We have several reports of field deployments with various UEFI implementations working with the new v3.7.0 and newer "magic" Option 67 values.